fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

 .. note::
    Like physical ports on real devices, the virtual ports in openEMS are not perfect.
-They're ideal sources of E&M fields, but they are not ideal *launchers* of E&M waves into structures.
+They're ideal sources of EM fields, but they are not ideal *launchers* of EM waves into structures.
 A port creates a region of discontinuity, so they may introduce artifacts.
    Optimizing the placement and implementation of a port reduces artifacts.
    Alternatively, these artifacts